Publication ethics

 ● disclose in their manuscript any substantive conflict of interest that might be construed to influence the assessment of their manuscript.

-Information obtained by authors privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written, permission from the source.
 By submitting an article to the editorial board, the authors agree that (in the case of publication in the paper version journal) their text will be automatically published in the online version of the journal (under open access).

 REVIEWER RESPONSIBILITIES